 After the Commission's staff determines that an application is complete, the Executive Director has between 7 and 14 days to issue a regionwide permit.
 Regionwide permit applications do not require a public hearing.
 [California Code of Regulations, sections 11700 et seq]

 Prior to commencing any project for which a Commission permit is required and which the project sponsor believes is authorized by a Commission abbreviated regionwide permit, the project sponsor shall complete, sign and submit to the Executive Director a Notice of Intent to Proceed under an Abbreviated Regionwide Permit (which these regulations contain as Appendix N); shall receive approval of the NOI pursuant to Section 11719; and shall acknowledge the terms and conditions of the abbreviated regionwide permit pursuant to Section 11720.

 For dredging and dredged sediment disposal permits only.
 This application is used and accepted by BCDC, U.S. Environmental Protection Agency, U.S. Army Corps of Engineers, Regional Water Quality Control Board and California State Lands Commission for dredging and dredged sediment disposal projects.

-Most of the laws, plans and policies which govern the Commission's decisions are available here or from the Commission's office at a nominal charge.
+Most of the laws, plans and policies that govern the Commission's decisions are available online or from the Commission's office at a nominal charge.
 All California state agency regulations, including the Commission's, can be purchased by contacting the private company with which the state has contracted for regulation publishing.

 Posting Application Notice